Silver City Airways

-Silver City Bristol 170 Mark 21 Freighter at Manchester Airport in May 1955.

 Silver City Airways was an airline based in the United Kingdom that operated mainly in Europe between 1946 and 1962.
 Unlike many airlines at the time, it was independent of government-owned corporations; its parent company was Zinc Corporation, an Australian company involved mainly in mining and mineral processing.
 The name "Silver City" originated as a nickname of Broken Hill, Australia – an area famed for silver mines, including some owned by the airline's parent company.

-The first commercial flight by Silver City departed London Heathrow for Sydney via Johannesburg in late 1946.
+The first commercial flight by Silver City departed London Heathrow for Sydney via Johannesburg in late November 1946.
 The following year, Silver City leased its first Bristol Freighter, moved its base to Blackbushe and participated in the airlift of Hindu and Muslim refugees between Pakistan and India.
 In 1948, control of Silver City passed from the Zinc Corporation to British Aviation Services.
 In July of that year, the airline inaugurated the world's first air ferry service across the English Channel between Lympne Airport and Le Touquet Airport.
 In 1948–49, Silver City participated in the Berlin Airlift.
 In 1949, it established a French sister airline.